Diversity Visa Lottery

 Interview Preparation for Diversity Visa Winners

 The total fee for a Diversity Immigrant Visa is $330 per person.
 The fee is payable in U.S. dollars or in its equivalent in Hungarian forints.
+You may also pay the fee with a card.
 Learn more about Fees.

-Effective February 1, 2013, all individuals issued immigrant visas overseas must pay a $165.00 USCIS Immigrant Fee before traveling to the United States.
-Only prospective adoptive parents whose child(ren) is/are entering the United States under either the Orphan or Hague Process, Iraqi and Afghan special immigrants who were employed by the U.S. government, returning residents, and those issued K visas are exempt from the new fee.
+Effective February 1, 2013, all individuals issued immigrant visas overseas must pay a $165.00 USCIS Immigrant Fee after the issuance of the immigrant visa, but before traveling to the United States.
 The USCIS website has more details on the new fee, including contact information for USCIS, if there are further questions.

 Required Documentation for the Interview